ignoxx/python-fastapi/README.md

 # Velobox API
-Sample backend for velobox using python and fastapi
+Sample backend for a wishlist using python and fastapi

 # Setup
 1. `python3 -m venv venv`